-Mr. Brinzo received a salary increase of 10% from \$500,000 to \$550,000, effective May 1, 2002.
-His current salary is 100 percent of his salary range midpoint, with a target bonus of 60 percent of midpoint.
-The MPI Plan award to Mr. Brinzo for 2002 of \$525,000 (159 percent of his target bonus) was paid 50 percent in cash and 50 percent in unrestricted Common Shares based on the same formula and factors as considered for other executive officers, as discussed under Annual Bonus on page 13.
+Mr. Brinzo's current base salary is \$550,000, with a target bonus of 60 percent of base salary.
+No MPI Plan award was made to Mr. Brinzo for 2003, based on the same factors considered for other executive officers, as discussed under Annual Bonus on page 15.

-Mr. Brinzo's LTI Program payout of his 2000 grant was calculated in the same way as the payout to all other participants as discussed on page 15 under Long-Term Incentives.
-Mr. Brinzo received 11,467 Common Shares with respect to his 2000 Performance Share grant for the three-year performance period ending December 31, 2002.
-Mr. Brinzo was granted 42,500 Performance Shares and 7,500 Retention Units in 2002 under the LTI Program, for the performance period 2002-2004, which will be earned under the same criteria as Performance Shares and Retention Units granted to all other executive officers in 2002 as discussed under "Long-Term Incentive Plans - Awards in Last Fiscal Year" on page 12.
+Mr. Brinzo's LTI Program payout of his 2001 grant was calculated in the same way as the payout to all other participants as discussed on page 15 under Long-Term Incentives.
+Mr. Brinzo received 10,784 Common Shares with respect to his 2001 Performance Share grant for the three-year performance period ending December 31, 2003.
+Mr. Brinzo was granted 42,500 Performance Shares and 7,500 Retention Units in 2003 under the LTI Program, for the performance period 2003-2005, which will be earned under the same criteria as Performance Shares and Retention Units granted to all other executive officers in 2003 as discussed under "Long-Term Incentive Plans - Awards in Last Fiscal Year" on page 14.